looksxx/ezscript/README.md

 Open any `.ez` file to activate EzScript language features.

-When the extension activates it will attempt to download the interpreter into the extension's global storage folder and use it from there.
-This keeps the VSIX small and avoids the "file is large" publishing error.

 ## About EzScript

 EzScript is a beginner-friendly, English-like programming language designed to be simple, readable, and powerful.